VIDA-NYU/auctus/docs/internals.rst

     :align: center
     :width: 25em

-    AMQP queues and exchanges used by Datamart
+    AMQP queues and exchanges used by Auctus

 ..  _discoverers: